 Learn more about the official definition of muzzleloaders in Colorado here.

 Colorado POWPO laws

-A convicted felon in Colorado faces prosecution for POWPO merely by owning a muzzleloader even if he/she never carries or hunts with it.
+Certain convicted felons in Colorado face prosecution for POWPO merely by owning a muzzleloader even if he/she never carries or hunts with it.
 Owning is considered “constructive possession,” which means the owner still exercises control over the property despite not physically handling it.